jamesdanielwhitford/sentry-shopify/third.md

   const abortController = this.#createAbortController();

-  // Add artificial delay to simulate slow search API setTimeout(() => {
+  const timeoutId = setTimeout(() => {
+    abortController.abort();
+  }, 8000);

   sectionRenderer
     .getSectionHTML(this.dataset.sectionId, false, url)
     .then((resultsMarkup) => {
+      clearTimeout(timeoutId);

       if (!resultsMarkup) return;
       if (abortController.signal.aborted) return;

       morph(predictiveSearchResults, resultsMarkup);
       this.#resetScrollPositions();
     })
     .catch((error) => {
+      clearTimeout(timeoutId);

       if (abortController.signal.aborted) return;
-        if (typeof Sentry !== 'undefined') {
+      if (error.name === 'AbortError') {
-          Sentry.captureException(new Error('Search autocomplete took 8+ seconds - slow search API'));
+        throw new Error('Search request aborted after 8 second timeout');
       }
       throw error;
     });
-  }, 8000); // 8 second delay
 }
 ```

-This modification introduces an 8-second delay before search results appear, simulating slow search APIs or overloaded database queries.
+This modification implements proper timeout handling using AbortController, which creates genuine timeout errors when search operations exceed 8 seconds.
 Test your store's search functionality by typing in the search box.
-After entering three or more characters, you'll experience the extended delay before results appear.
+After entering three or more characters, you'll experience the timeout behavior when the search API doesn't respond within the expected timeframe.

 ![Screenshot of Shopify search interface showing the search input field with "summer" typed in, demonstrating the 8-second delay before autocomplete results appear](images/search-delay-interface.png)

-The search interface shows the loading state during the 8-second delay.
+The search interface shows the loading state during the timeout period.
 Users experiencing this delay often try multiple search terms, clear and retype their queries, or click elsewhere on the page thinking the search function is broken.

 When you view this scenario in Sentry's session replay player, the user behavior patterns become immediately clear.
 The replay captures users typing, waiting, then trying alternative approaches when results don't appear quickly.